Environment and resource efficiency

 The EU Structural and Investment Funds help to protect and preserve natural assets such as water, nature and biodiversity, clean air or raw materials.
 It includes investing in the needed infrastructures for wastewater treatment and waste management (such as recycling), but also measures to monitor the state of the environment or developing green infrastructure.
 In doing so the environment represents a source of economic growth and new job opportunities.

-About EUR 5.5 billion is allocated to improved waste management, including basic waste treatment infrastructure in the regions with basic needs.
+More than EUR 4 billion is allocated to improved waste management, including basic waste treatment infrastructure in the regions with basic needs.
 These investments are in line with the waste hierarchy and based on national and regional waste management plans.
 In addition, Cohesion Policy invests in innovation and supports SMEs to help achieve the objectives of a circular economy.

 Cohesion Policy also supports investments that boost the implementation of the EU's biodiversity and nature policies, in particular through the Habitats and Birds Directives and by strengthening the Natura 2000 network of protected areas.
 In addition, during the programming of the 2014-2020 Cohesion Policy, a strong emphasis was placed on supporting green infrastructure (e.g. flood plains, green walls and roofs), especially in cities.